LoraChao/comp9323/README.md

 To specify running port, change port number in file app.py
 last line: app.run(debug=True, port=XXXX), where XXXX is your prefer port number
 open 127.0.0.1/5000 in the browser to check swagger document
+You can click each API to check the description of it You can also find a detailed json file at top left corner of 127.0.0.1/5000
 # Frontend

 ## Step1: Install "Node.js" and "npm"